kimrenie/kimrenie.github.io/_posts/2021-09-28-docker-basics-blog2.md

 ```
 $ docker build -f /path/to/your/Dockerfile
 ```
-Every Dockerfile line begins with a `FROM` isntruction and follows an "instruction argument" format, which is then read by Docker in sequential order.
+Every Dockerfile line begins with a `FROM` instruction and follows an "instruction argument" format, which is then read by Docker in sequential order.
 The following instructions are supported by Docker and are to be followed with their corresponding environment variables.
 ```
 ADD